Island hopping by bike in Gothenburg's archipelago

 Grötö is also a car-free island that is known for its slow pace.
 In the harbour you’ll see wheelbarrows and wagons that the hundred or so permanent residents use to help transport goods on foot.
 The interior of the island has lush greenery with oaks and grassy beach meadows, with grazing animals to keep the countryside open.
 Down towards the water the pastures transition into rocky and sandy beaches with the occasional gently sloping cliffs leading down to the water.
 If a dip sounds appealing, there is a child-friendly sandy beach with floating docks on the northwest side of the island.
 Read more about Grötö here.

-Day 4 – bike to Hönö Klåva and boat back to Gothenburg
+Day 4 – bike to Hönö Klåva and bus back to Gothenburg

 On this final day, would you like to fit in another visit to one of Öckerö’s many islands, and take the opportunity of another dip in the salty North Sea?
 Perhaps you missed a lunch, coffee with treats, and some nice shopping in Hönö Klåva.
 Rest easy, there’s still time!
-The last boat back to Gothenburg leaves at 19.45.
-Here’s the whole timetable.
 Västtrafik’s buses have several departures a day from Hönö Klåva to the Nils Ericson terminal in Gothenburg – choose the one that suits you best!

 Here you’ll find a relevant bicycle map